bijeshos/learning-go/prerequisites.md

 - Ensure that relevant environment variables mentioned in the instructions are configured properly.

 ## Visual Studio Code
-The next dependency we have is to setup an IDE for the purpose of coding.
-In our training, we'll be using Visual Studio Code.
+The next dependency we have is to setup a code editor.
+For that purpose, we'll be using Visual Studio Code.

 - Download Visual Studio Code from [here](https://code.visualstudio.com/Download) and install the same.